Tangent curves to degenerating hypersurfaces: Introduction

 In general it is not known, or even expected, that there is a simple way to relate the two virtual classes via this map.
 The basic problem is that the perfect obstruction theory for the logarithmic moduli space is defined over a moduli space of logarithmically smooth curves, which has a different deformation theory to the usual moduli space of prestable curves (accounting for deformations of the logarithmic structure on the base).

-We show that in our setting, the difference in deformation theories can in fact be controlled and described explicitly, resulting in a virtual push-forward formula: \begin{customthm}{B}[Theorem \ref{thm: virtual pushforward}] There exists a vector bundle $F$ on $\Kup(\PP^2)$ which satisfies
+We show that for certain hypersurface degenerations, the difference in deformation theories can in fact be controlled and described explicitly, resulting in a virtual push-forward formula: \begin{customthm}{B}[Theorem~\ref{thm: virtual pushforward}] Consider a logarithmically flat family $\Xcal \to \Aaff^{\!
+1}$ arising from a hypersurface degeneration as above, and satisfying Assumptions~\ref{assumption: convexity of D} and \ref{assumption factoring through D}.
+Consider a moduli space of genus zero logarithmic stable maps to $\Xcal$ with maximal tangency at a single marked point.
+Then, there exists a vector bundle $F$ on $\Kup(X)$ which satisfies

 and